Amit01k/Appointment_booking/README.md

 - If the book document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### Authentication
-- All the endpoint routes are protected.
+- All the endpoint routes are protected, for checking user is valid or not

 ### Authorisation
-- Only user is able to create, edit or delete the user.
+- Only Authorized user able to create, edit or delete the user.
-- In case of unauthorized access return an appropirate error message.
+- In case of unauthorized access return error message.